Pros and Cons of Rent to Own

 Monthly payments: The buyer/renter also makes monthly payments to the seller.
 Those payments serve as rent payments (because the seller still owns the property), but the renter typically pays a little bit extra each month.
 The additional amount is usually credited to the final purchase price, so it reduces the amount of money the buyer has to come up with when buying the home.
-Again, the extra rent "premium" is nonrefundable—it compensates the seller for waiting around to see what the buyer will do (the seller can’t sell the property to anybody else until the agreement with the renter ends).
+Again, the extra rent "premium" is nonrefundable—it compensates the seller for waiting around to see what the buyer will do.

-Maintenance: Everybody involved benefits from a well-maintained home, but who should pay?
+Maintenance: Everyone involved benefits from a well-maintained home, but who should pay?
 Your agreement should specify who is responsible for routine maintenance and extensive repairs.
-Some agreements say that anything under $500 is the responsibility of the buyer, but local laws can complicate matters (landlords might be required to provide certain amenities, even if your agreement says otherwise).
+Some agreements say that anything under $500 is the responsibility of the buyer, but local laws can complicate matters.
+Landlords might be required to provide certain services, even if your agreement says otherwise.

-Nothing is perfect, and that includes rent to own programs.
+Nothing is perfect, and that includes rent-to-own programs.
 These transactions are complicated, and both buyers and sellers can get some unpleasant surprises.
-A few examples are listed below, but the list of things that can potentially go wrong is much longer.
-Only a local real estate attorney can give you a good idea of what's at stake in your situation, so be sure to visit with one before you sign anything.
+Only a local real estate attorney can advise what's at stake in your situation, so be sure to visit with one before you sign anything.

 Risks for Buyers

-Forfeiting money: If you don't buy the home—for whatever reason—you lose all of the extra money you paid.
-Sellers who are easily tempted may make it difficult or unattractive for you to buy so they can pocket your investment.
+Forfeiting money: If you don't buy the home—for whatever reason—you lose all the extra money you paid.
+Sellers may be tempted to make it difficult or unattractive for you to buy so they can pocket your investment.

 Less control: You don't yet own the property, so you don’t have total control over it.
 Your landlord could stop making mortgage payments and lose the property through foreclosure, or you might not be in charge of decisions about major maintenance items.
 Likewise, your landlord could lose a judgment or quit paying property taxes and end up with liens on the property.
-The agreement should address all of these scenarios (and the landlord isn’t allowed to sell while you have an option on the property), but legal battles are always a major pain.
+The agreement should address all these scenarios.
+The landlord isn’t allowed to sell while you have an option on the property, but legal battles are always a major headache and expense.

 Falling prices: Home prices might fall, and you might not be able to renegotiate a lower purchase price.
-Then you’re left with the option of forfeiting all of your option money or buying the house.
-If your lender won’t approve an oversized loan, you’ll need to bring extra money to closing for a down payment.
+Then you’re left with the option of forfeiting all your option money or buying the house.
+If your lender won’t approve an oversized loan, you’ll need to bring extra money to closing for a downpayment.

-Home issues: There might be problems with the property that you don't know about until you try to buy it (such as title problems).
-Treat a rent to own purchase like a “real” purchase—get an inspection and title search before diving in.
+Home issues: There might be problems with the property you don't know about until you try to buy it—such as title problems.
+Treat a rent-to-own purchase like a real purchase.
+Get an inspection and title search before diving in.

 Risks for Sellers

-No certainty: Your renter might not buy, so you have to start all over again and find another buyer or renter (but at least you get to keep the extra money).
+No certainty: Your renter might not buy, so if they don't, you have to start all over again and find another buyer or renter—but at least you get to keep the extra money.

-Missing appreciation: You typically lock in a sales price when you sign a rent to own agreement, but home prices might rise faster than you expected.
-You might do better renting the place and getting a sales agreement in the future (or you might not).
+Missing appreciation: You typically lock in a sales price when you sign a rent-to-own agreement, but home prices might rise faster than you expected.
+You have to accept this or wait a while to offer the option to buy.

 Falling home prices: Home prices might fall, and if your renter does not buy, you would have been better off simply selling the property.

-Discovering flaws: Buyers may discover flaws that you never knew about using the home differently, and they may decide not to buy.
-Maybe the plumbing can handle a couple, but not a family of five, and nobody could have known about the issue.
-You’re not trying to deceive anybody—it’s a defect that never came up under the previous living arrangement—but now it’s an issue and you’ll have to disclose it to future buyers (or fix it).
+Discovering flaws: Buyers may discover flaws you never knew about and they may decide not to buy.
+For example, the plumbing might be adequate for a couple, but not a family of five.
+Although this defect never came up under the previous living arrangement, it is now an issue you’ll have to fix or disclose to future buyers.